jcfrancisco0103/My-Server-Wrapper/README.md

    - **Reload Properties**: Sends a reload command to the running server to apply property changes
    - If no server.properties file exists, the wrapper will create a default one with common settings

+6. **Aikar's Flags (Performance Optimization)**:
+   - Check the "Use Aikar's Flags (Optimized JVM)" checkbox to enable performance optimization
+   - Click the "ℹ️ Info" button to learn more about what Aikar's Flags do
+   - Recommended for servers with 2GB+ RAM and multiple players
+   - Automatically replaces standard JVM arguments with optimized ones when enabled

 ## Configuration

 The application saves your settings in `server_config.json`.
 You can manually edit this file if needed: